Ilshidur/action-mercure/README.md

 **NOTICE :** for stability purposes, it is recommended to use the action with an explicit commit SHA-1 :

-TODO: Insert proper commit SHA-1
-`uses = "Ilshidur/action-mercure@1e77575"` (=> link to the commits list : https://github.com/Ilshidur/action-mercure/commits/master)
+`uses = "Ilshidur/action-mercure@1aeb090"` (=> link to the commits list : https://github.com/Ilshidur/action-mercure/commits/master)

 ### Arguments

-The argument is TODO:.
+The argument is the content of the event to send.
+It is **RECOMMENDED** to use JSON.

 **Environment variables can be interpolated** in the message using brackets (`{{` and `}}`) :